-Gateway Care Center currently has 0 resident and 0 staff positive for Covid-19.
+Gateway Care Center currently has 0 resident and 1 staff member positive for Covid-19.

 *Please check back here for updates on COVID-19 in our facility, or contact Administrator, Joseph Gastfreund at 732-542-4700.